emhamling/BAIS3250-Music-Hits-Analysis/README.md

 ---
 ## Research Questions

-1. What musical features are most common in Billboard Top 10 songs?
+1. **What audio features are most common in Billboard Top 10 hits?**
-2. Do Top 10 songs differ significantly in audio features vs. lower-ranked songs?
+2. **Do Spotify audio features correlate with high chart rankings?**
-3. Do “happy” (high valence) songs chart higher than sad/aggressive ones?
+3. **Can we predict a song’s Spotify daily rank using audio features?**

 ---